Zeutschler/cubedpandas/readme.md

 -----------------

 ***Remark:*** *CubedPandas is in an early stage of its development.
 Features are likely subject to change.
-But it's worth an early try.
+But it's maybe worth a try.
 Your [Ideas, Issues](https://github.com/Zeutschler/cubedpandas/issues) and [Feedback](https://github.com/Zeutschler/cubedpandas/discussions) are very welcome!*

 CubedPandas aims to provide an ***easy, fast & fun*** approach to access and analyse data in Pandas dataframes.